Zero-Tang/NoirVisor/README.md

 To build a kernel-mode driver on Windows, you should install Windows Driver Kit 7.1.0 to default path on C disk.
 Then run the provided batch file to build it.
 Also note that, you have to create certain directories required by the batch complilation.
-You may download the WDK 7.1.0 from Microsoft: https://www.microsoft.com/en-us/download/details.aspx?id=11800
+You may download the WDK 7.1.0 from Microsoft: https://www.microsoft.com/en-us/download/details.aspx?id=11800 Note that you should execute the build_prep.bat to make directories for first-time compilation.

 # Supported Platforms
 NoirVisor is designed to be cross-platform.
 It can be built to a kernel-mode component of an operating system, or even as a software with bootstrap running on bare-metal.